kashastrickland/TasDevilAnnualBreedingSuccess/README.md

 # TasDevilAnnualBreedingSuccess

-All data required to reproduce analyses for manuscript entitled "Effects of a transmissible cancer on life-history traits in Tasmanian devils".
+All data and code required to reproduce analyses for manuscript entitled "Effects of a transmissible cancer on life-history traits in Tasmanian devils".
 Contains the following datasets:

 "phenotypicdata_females.csv"; 372 observations used for analyses of phenotypic relationships between age at breeding, body size and year of capture
 "geneticdata_females.csv"; 126 observations used for inbreeding depression analyses